On finite-dimensional copointed Hopf algebras over dihedral groups: Introduction

 \section{Introduction}

 Let $\Bbbk$ be an algebraically closed field of characteristic zero.
 This paper contributes to the classification of finite-dimensional Hopf algebras over $\Bbbk$.
 We address particularly the case where the coradical of the Hopf algebra is the dual of the group algebra of a non-abelian group $G$.
-This kind of algebras are called \emph{copointed}, or \emph{dual of pointed}, Hopf algebras over $G$.
+This kind of algebras are called \emph{copointed} Hopf algebras over $G$.

 Let $A$ be a copointed Hopf algebra over a finite group $G$.
 We say that $A$ is \emph{trivial} if $A\simeq \Bbbk^{G}$ as Hopf algebras.
 It is known that all copointed Hopf algebras over $G$ are trivial if $G$ is an alternating group $\A_n$, $n\geq 5$, \cite{AFGV-alt}, a sporadic group different from $Fi_{22}$, $B$, $M$, \cite{AFGV-spor}, or a finite projective special linear group $PSL_n(q)$ for a certain infinite family of pairs $(n,q)$ \cite{ACG}.
 On the other hand, there are few non-trivial examples and the complete classification with non-trivial examples is known only for the symmetric groups $\s_3$ and $\s_{4}$, see \cite{AV} and \cite{GIV2} respectively, and non-abelian groups attached to affine racks \cite{GIV}.
 In this paper we give the complete classification of copointed Hopf algebras over the dihedral groups $\dm$, with $m=4a\geq 12$.
+Throughout the paper $\dm$ will denote the dihedral group of order $2m$.

 The case of the dihedral groups was previously treated in \cite{CDMM}, where a particular case is studied.
-In this case, the associated graded algebra $\gr A$ is isomorphic to a bosonization of a quantum line and $H=\Bbbk^{\mathbb{D}_n}$ with $n\geq 2$.
-The authors also provide the description for $H$ being the function algebra over a dicyclic group and for $H$ belonging to a certain family of cosemisimple non-pointed self-dual Hopf algebras.
+In this case, the associated graded algebra $\gr A$ is isomorphic to a bosonization of a quantum line over $\Bbbk^{\mathbb{D}_n}$ with $n\geq 2$.
+The authors also provide the description in the case where the coradical is the function algebra over a dicyclic group and when the coradical belongs to a certain family of cosemisimple non-pointed self-dual Hopf algebras.